;

 What are the risks associated with a post-crown?

-As with any dental treatment, post-crown procedures carry risks.
-They depend more on the remaining structure of your tooth, as well as the techniques and protocols utilized by your dentist.
+As with any dental treatment, post-crown procedures carry a few risks.
+These depend more on the remaining structure of your tooth, as well as the techniques and protocols used.

-One study suggests that post-crowns have a failure rate of approximately 10%.
+One study showed that post-crowns have a failure rate of around 10%.
 The three most frequent complications associated with posts and cores are:

 • Post loosening (5%),